-- c) Follow the recommendations of the good tax practices codes implemented in the countries and territories in which the companies of the Group do business, taking into account the specific needs and circumstances at the Group level. - d) Not create or acquire companies resident in tax havens or countries included in the EU blacklist of non-cooperative jurisdictions, with the sole exception of those cases in which it is forced to do so because it is an indirect acquisition in which the company that is resident in a tax haven is part of a group of companies that are being acquired. - e) Avoid the use of opaque or artificial structures unrelated to the business activities of the Group's companies for the sole purpose of reducing their tax burden.
+- b) Make decisions on tax matters based on a reasonable interpretation of applicable legal provisions and in close relationship to their activities. - c) Follow the recommendations of the good tax practices codes implemented in the countries and territories in which they do business, taking into account the specific needs and circumstances at the Group level. - d) Not create or acquire companies resident in tax havens or countries included in the EU blacklist of non-cooperative jurisdictions, with the sole exception of those cases in which it is forced to do so because it is an indirect acquisition in which the company that is resident in a tax haven is part of a group of companies that are being acquired. - e) Avoid the use of opaque or artificial structures unrelated to their business activities for the sole purpose of reducing their tax burden.
 In particular, not enter into transactions with related entities solely for the purpose of eroding the tax bases or to transfer the taxation of profits to low-tax territories. - f) Strength the relationship with tax authorities based on respect for the law, fidelity, reliability, professionalism, cooperation, reciprocity and good faith, without prejudice to the legitimate disputes that, observing the principles established in the Corporate Tax Policy and in the defence of the corporate interest, may arise with such authorities concerning the interpretation or application of legal provisions.